junaid487/Expense-Tracker-Final/README.md

 ### Why Google Sheets as a Backend?
 This project intentionally uses Google Sheets as a persistence layer instead of a traditional SQL database.

-* Advantages: Completely free and serverless, and provides a built-in UI for manual data entry or backups.
+* Advantages: Completely free and serverless.
 * Security: Access is restricted via a Google Service Account.
 Only the app (authenticated via a private key) can read or write data.
 * Tradeoffs: Designed for single-user scenarios.
 Not intended for high-traffic production environments due to API rate limits.